sunnysteinway/git-project/README.md

-this is for practicing purpose only
+This is for practicing purpose only